alademann/SublimeText3-Packages/SublimeCodeIntel/README.rst

 Additional settings can be configured in the User File Settings:

+Do NOT edit the default SublimeCodeIntel settings.
+Your changes will be lost when SublimeCodeIntel is updated.
+ALWAYS edit the user SublimeCodeIntel settings by selecting "Preferences->Package Settings->SublimeCodeIntel->Settings - User".
+Note that individual settings you include in your user settings will **completely** replace the corresponding default setting, so you must provide that setting in its entirety.

+Available settings:

 * A list of disabled languages can be set using "codeintel_disabled_languages".
 Ex. ``"codeintel_disabled_languages": ['css']``

 * Live autocomplete can be disabled by setting "codeintel_live" to false.

 * Live autocompletion can be disabled in a per-language basis, using "codeintel_live_disabled_languages".
 Ex. ``"codeintel_live_disabled_languages": ['css']``

-* Information for more settings is available in the ``Base File.sublime-settings`` file.
+* Information for more settings is available in the ``SublimeCodeIntel.sublime-settings`` file in the package.

 Troubleshooting